maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### Jekyll and Hyde, or where a character and his inner voice are mismatched

 Keep their words and internal monologue consistent enough.
-There should be some distance, since our public voice is different from our private one, readers should still detect their relationship.
+There should be some distance since our public voice is different from our private one, readers should still detect their relationship.

 #### I, Youngster, or the author is behind the times

 If you're older and writing about young people, check to see which parts of youthful culture have changed.
-Avoid idioms you know unless you can confirm they'll still used.
+Avoid idioms you know unless you can confirm they'll still be used.

 #### Preemptive Strike, or the author anticipates criticism

 The writer acknowledges their flaws to deflect criticism, often by claiming it's real life.
 Acknowledging there's a problem isn't the same as fixing it.

-#### Swann Song, or a character ignores the occuring scene to reminisce about a scene that's not happening
+#### Swann Song, or a character ignores the occurring scene to reminisce about a scene that's not happening

 Don't choose a character's fantasy world over the action happening right now.
 It wastes the setting and action the character is really in.